 - Field Ants (Formica Spp.)

 The Field Ants are the part of genus Formica that originated from the European redwood.
 They measure 4mm to 8mm in length.
 These species typically live in wooded areas where they build their homes with no shortage of material.
-They are black and red in color, or in a combination of both colors.
+Field ants are black and red in color, or in a combination of both colors.
 They feed on Honeydew, household sweets, insects, and nectar (4).

 - Larger Yellow Ants (Acanthomyops Interjectus)